MetPX/sarracenia/doc/Dev.rst

 On the current web site, updating is done by committing changes to .rst files directly on github.
 There is no post-processing required.
-As the links are all relative and other services such as gitlabl also support such rendering, the *website* is portable to gitlab.science, etc...
+As the links are all relative and other services such as gitlab also support such rendering, the *website* is portable any gitlab instance, etc...
 And the entry point is from the README.rst file at the root directory of each repository.

 Building Locally
 ~~~~~~~~~~~~~~~~

+**OBSOLETE, See above**

 In order to build the HTML pages, the following software must be available on your workstation: